bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

 Step 22: Test Your New BigchainDB Node
 --------------------------------------

-* Please refer to the testing steps :ref:`here <Step 19: Verify the BigchainDB Node Setup>` to verify that your new BigchainDB node is working as expected.
+* Please refer to the testing steps :ref:`here
+  <verify-the-bigchaindb-node-setup>` to verify that your new BigchainDB
+  node is working as expected.